 In the 8th Circuit (which is comprised of Arkansas, Iowa, Minnesota, Missouri, Nebraska, North Dakota, and South Dakota), for example, the employer, as the “fiduciary”, must communicate material facts affecting the interests of beneficiaries regardless of whether the insured or beneficiary asks for that information.
 Fink v.
 Dakotacare, 324 F.3d 685 (8th Cir.
 2003).

 Additionally, the fiduciary’s duty includes a duty not to misinform, as well as an affirmative duty to inform when they know that silence might be harmful.
 Shea v.
 Esensten, 107 F.3d 625 (8th Cir.
 1997).
 This would require an employer to inform an employee of their option to convert their group life insurance policy to an individual policy.

-You Have A Short Window To Convert Coverage
+2. You Have A Short Window of Time to Convert Insurance Coverage

 After notifying you of your option to convert, there is a period of time in which the company must allow you to make the decision about whether you would like to convert your policy.